jgomezhiguera/VSCNN/README.md

 # Visual sentimen analysis using CNN

-The project contains main findings related with transfer learning using Tensorflow, Keras, fastai and D2L and test new proposed architectures.
+The project contains main findings related with transfer learning using Tensorflow, Keras, fast.ai and D2L and test new proposed architectures.
 All of them are Convolutional Neural Networks (CNN) and for the best training model fine tunning techniques have been applied.

 Access to hardware is a barrier to training more epochs, more deep networks or use big datasets.